-Anniversaries of dedication were celebrated in the Vatican Basilica of Saint Peter and in the Basilica of Saint Paul on the Ostian Way as early as the 12th century.
-The two basilicas had been completed under Pope Sylvester and Siricius in the 4th century.
+Anniversaries of dedications were celebrated in the Vatican Basilica of Saint Peter and in the Basilica of Saint Paul on the Ostian Way as early as the 12th century.
+The two basilicas had been completed under Popes Sylvester and Siricius in the 4th century.
 More recently this commemoration was extended to the entire Latin Rite.

 We honor the two princes of Christ’s apostles.

 We know that at the beginning of his pontificate, really early on, John Paul II viewed his pontificate as the gateway to the new millennium and the Jubilee Year, 2000.
 During his pontificate, because it was so long, he had two Holy Years: he had an “extraordinary year” in 1983 to mark the 1,950th anniversary of the Crucifixion.
 Then he also had the Jubilee Year of 2000.
 And, of course, you know that the emblem of the Holy Year is the Holy Door.
 This is a brick from the Holy Door, 1975, which would have been in the Holy Year door until 1983.
 And then in 1983, they would have taken those bricks out, but this brick is significant, because it’s from the first Holy Year of Pope John Paul II.

 In the Collection, there is also one from the next Holy Year, 2000.
 And along with that, these holy bricks that are quite hard to obtain, are even harder to obtain in their original boxes.
 The boxes have all the original information about what the particular Holy Year represents and what years the brick was in the Holy Door in Saint Peter’s Basilica.